zalando/skipper/docs/tutorials/auth.md

 It works as follows:

 1. A user makes a request to a route with `oauthGrant()`.
-1. The filter checks whether the request has a cookie called `oauth-grant`.
+1. The filter checks whether the request has a cookie called `oauth-grant`<sup>1</sup>.
 If it does not, or if the cookie and its tokens are invalid, it redirects the user to the OAuth2 provider's authorization endpoint.
 1. The user logs into the external OAuth2 provider, e.g. by providing a username and password.